 You start this recipe by putting on a large pot of water to cook 12 ounces of penne pasta.
 Cook the pasta according to the package directions.

 While the pasta is going, cook 8 slices of bacon until they’re nice and crisp.
 Drain the bacon but leave 3 tablespoons of the drippings in the pan for the sauce.

 Crumble the bacon and set it aside.
 I had some already waiting for me in the fridge the day I made this recipe.
 So easy!

-In the same pan that you used for the bacon, add a chopped red onion, the garlic, red pepper flakes and salt.
+In the same pan that you used for the bacon, add the chopped red onion, garlic, red pepper flakes, and salt.
 Cook until the onion starts to wilt and soften.

 Drain the pasta and add it to the pan along with the arugula, bacon and basil.
 Toss everything together.
 Add a splash or two of the pasta cooking water if you think it’s needed.